-One day a mysterious wanderer entered the town, with no memories of who they once were.
-Approached by a mysterious warrior with pale hair and sharp blue eyes, who tells them they will be the one to reach the bottom of the labyrinth and bring peace back to the land.
+One day a mysterious wanderer enters the town, with no memories of who they once were, and is approached by a mysterious warrior with pale hair and sharp blue eyes, who tells them they will be the one to reach the bottom of the labyrinth and bring peace back to the land.
 And so the tale unfolds.

 Wizardry: Tale of the Forsaken Land bears much in common with the early Wizardry games I-V. A small set of races and classes, with advance classes such as the knight or bishop having entry requirements.
 It made a few changes and brought in new ideas, such as maps with curved and angled paths, and a party trust system.